Depression And Workers’ Compensation

 South Carolina workers Injury

 Depression is a debilitating illness that affects millions of people every year.
 It’s also more common after a workplace accident than many people think.
-A study by the Institute for Work and Health found 1 in 12 employees were diagnosed with depression in the first 12 months after suffering a work injury.
-None of the participants had a depression diagnosis before the injury occurred.
+A study by the Institute for Work and Health found that about half of injured workers experience depressive symptoms within a year, especially in the first six months, making early support crucial for long-term mental health.

 In South Carolina, it is possible to obtain workers’ compensation benefits to cover losses incurred due to depression.
 However, eligible employees often face obstacles when seeking benefits for mental injuries.
 Insurance companies may argue that a worker’s depression is not linked to the job injury or is the result of a pre-existing condition.
 These arguments can impact your ability to obtain full benefits unless they’re backed by strong proof.